Cars & motorcycles

 - With supplemental insurance, factors such as pre-existing conditions, multi-year policies and longer cancellation periods can make switching more difficult.

 The terms stated in the general conditions of insurance apply (e.g. one month’s notice from notification of the premium change or to the end of the year).
 It also possible to cancel your policy if your premiums increase because you enter a higher age group or a collective discount comes to an end.

 Cancellation periods if premiums remain unchanged

 The cancellation periods for supplemental insurance vary.
-Some supplemental insurance policies have a minimum duration of several years and six months’ notice.
-The cancellation periods of supplemental insurance are stated in the General Terms and Conditions of the individual supplemental insurance policies:
+Some supplemental insurance policies have a minimum duration of several years and a notice period of six months.
+The cancellation periods for supplemental insurance are stated in the general conditions of insurance of the supplemental insurance policies.

-- Don’t cancel your current supplemental insurance until you have received an unconditional confirmation from your new insurer.
-Otherwise it is recommended to cancel only your basic insurance.
+- Don’t cancel your current supplemental insurance until you have received an unconditional confirmation of acceptance from your new insurer.
+Otherwise, you should only cancel your basic insurance.

-- Health insurance providers can place a temporary or permanent qualification (i.e. restriction) on supplemental insurance if they consider an applicant's state of health to be an unfavourable risk.
-This means that the policyholder will not be covered for treatment for an illness addressed in the qualification.
+- Health insurers may impose temporary or permanent exclusions on a supplemental insurance policy if they consider an applicant's state of health to be an unfavourable risk.
+This means that the policyholder is not entitled to insurance cover for any treatment relating to the illness stated in the exclusion.

 - Answer the questions on the application form accurately and completely.
 Health insurance providers have the right to make retroactive exclusions if it is later determined that false or incomplete information was provided on the application form.